siddaroodh05/ATS-Launchpad/README.md

      python -c "import secrets; print(secrets.token_urlsafe(32))"
      ```

-6. Run database migrations or initialization (if applicable).
+6. Run database migrations or initialization (if applicable for your stack).

 7. Start the backend server (example using Uvicorn / FastAPI — adjust command to your framework):